george-hawkins/japanese/README.md

 **2.** Learn all kanji using RTK and Skritter (and possibly using WaniKani later to learn readings) - see [`skritter.md`](skritter.md) for relevant Skritter decks.

-**3.** Complete Genki 1 using the self-study material from _ToKini Andy_ (kickstart with this [video](https://www.youtube.com/watch?v=S55aWpRaV44), [playlist](https://www.youtube.com/playlist?list=PLA_RcUI8km1NMhiEebcbqdlcHv_2ngbO2) and [site](https://www.tokiniandy.com/)), along with "1000 Essential Vocabulary for the JLPT N5" from Collectif (_ToKini Andy_ suggests more actively learning this vocabulary than the chapter-by-chapter vocabulary introduced by Genki) and possibly using the Bunpro grammar site.
+**3.** Complete Genki 1 using the self-study material from _ToKini Andy_ (kickstart with this [video](https://www.youtube.com/watch?v=S55aWpRaV44), [playlist](https://www.youtube.com/playlist?list=PLA_RcUI8km1NMhiEebcbqdlcHv_2ngbO2) and [site](https://www.tokiniandy.com/)), along with "1000 Essential Vocabulary for the JLPT N5" from Collectif (_ToKini Andy_ suggests more actively learning this vocabulary than the chapter-by-chapter vocabulary introduced by Genki) and possibly using the Bunpro grammar webapp.

 Will set up Anki as described by _ToKini Andy_ and _Jouzu Juls_.